erikajdavid/erikaDavidProjectOne/README.md

 - Footer content not lining up perfectly at the bottom.

 ## Technical wins:
-- Initial draft of landing page completed in under 24hours.
+- Initial draft of desktop landing page completed in under 24hours.
 - Leveraged mixins to keep SCSS short and sweet.

 ## To improve:
 - Refine details of overall landing page.
 - Create more consistency with font styling.
-- Looking over mixins and look for new mixin and/or resuseable code opportunities.
+- Look over mixins and look for new mixin and/or resuseable code opportunities.
 - Revisit SVGs and bottom of footer alignment issue.
+- Time allowing, create a branch to see how you would go about the project the second time.